San Luis Obispo, California: Climate

 San Luis Obispo experiences a warm Mediterranean climate (Köppen climate classification Csb).
 On average it has 50 days with measurable rain per year, mostly during winter months.
 Summers are generally warm and sunny, often with morning fog from the Pacific coast.
-Winters are generally mild, though below freezing lows occur 2.6 nights per year on average.
+Winters are generally not very cold, though below freezing lows occur 2.6 nights per year on average.
 Measurable snowfall in San Luis Obispo has not officially been recorded since records began in 1870, although photos show about 0.3 in fell in 1922 and snow flurries were reported in both 1988 and 2006.
 Temperatures do, however, vary widely at any time of the year, with 80 °F readings in January and February not uncommon.

 Although heat extremes above 110 F have been recorded, the maritime moderation is generally strong due to the proximity to the cool ocean waters.
 The hottest temperature on record is officially at 113 F on September 6, 2020, although a 120 reading was reported in the local news.
 Nights remain cool year round due to cold-current ocean air in summer and being in a valley subject to inversion, although seldom cold.
 The warmest night recorded was 75 F on September 22, 1939, and the coldest day at 40 F on December 11, 1932.
 Precipitation averages about 22 in per year, almost all of which falls between November and April.